-In 2001, approximately 25% of Australians were marginally excluded.
-This dropped to less than 19% in 2008.
-The decrease was most likely to be due to solid economic growth through the 2001–08 period.
-From 2008 there was an increase in marginal exclusion, with 20 per cent of Australians experiencing this level of exclusion in 2010.
-The effects of the global financial crisis on family income and employment are a likely explanation for this increase.
+From 2008 there was a slight increase in marginal exclusion, with nearly 17% of Australians experiencing this level of exclusion in 2015.
+The effects of the global financial crisis on family income and employment are a likely explanation for this change.

 Deep social exclusion

 People scoring 2 or more on our scale are considered to be experiencing deep social exclusion.